-Join Greg Sowell for an in-depth discussion in this video Network Address Translation (NAT), part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Network Address Translation (NAT), part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Network Address Translation was introduced to allow separately managed networks to translate and understand each others IP addressing scheme.
 It was then quickly adopted as a method to preserve public IP addresses.
 NAT takes either a source or destination address in a packet and translates that same source or destination address.
 Basic NAT or One-to-One NAT will always take IP 1 and translate it to IP 2.
 If traffic is returning back to IP 2, it will in turn be translated back to IP 1.